Thank you for your interest in Kia Ora Tai Chi classes.

 Then, Jocelyn and her team of instructors will guide you through a Tai Chi for Health form – a series of linked postures and steps, which are also designed to strengthen your leg and core muscles and improve balance.
 The steps are performed in a slow, focussed manner and accompanied by deep breathing.

-It is easy, fun and a really great exercise, which is good for your body and helpful at reducing stress.
-If you are unable to stand for very long, Jocelyn is also qualified to teach seated tai chi, which you can do alongside the rest of the class.
+Tai chi is easy, fun and a really great exercise, which is good for your body and helpful at reducing stress.
+If you are unable to stand for very long, Jocelyn and several of her assistant instructors are also qualified to teach seated tai chi, which you can do alongside the rest of the class.

 All of these Tai Chi for Health classes are approved with the BIG TICK for the Community Group Strength and Balance Programme so you can “Live Stronger for Longer”.